arielya10/Wine-Ranking-Prediction/README.md

 9. SVC
 10. Naive Bayes

 The performance of each model was evaluated using accuracy and cross-validation score.
-The best-performing model was Gradient Boosting, with an accuracy of 79.47% and a cross-validation score of 77.47%.
+The best-performing model was Logistic Regression, with an accuracy of 83.33%, a cross-validation score of 80.35% and a f1 score of 66.66%.

 ## Conclusion
 After analyzing and visualizing the data, we found some interesting insights about the wine industry.
 We also applied several machine learning techniques to predict the quality of a wine based on its characteristics and reviews.
-Out of the various models we tried, Logistic Regression performed the best with an accuracy of 79%.
+Out of the various models we tried, Logistic Regression performed the best with an accuracy of 83%.
 However, it is important to note that all the models had a relatively high accuracy, indicating that there are strong correlations between the features and the target variable.